 Meet Amal

-Amal is a civil engineer, wife and mother of two daughters, currently attending university.
+Amal is a civil engineer, wife and mother of two daughters.
 Amal learned most of her cooking skills from her talented mother.
 She comes from a large family of seven siblings and being the eldest child, she started helping her mother in the kitchen at an early age.
 Amal says she was fortunate to learn the secrets of traditional Lebanese cooking from her mother who had family recipes passed down from her mother, Amal’s grandmother.
 Amal and her family love to cook and share traditional Lebanese dishes with friends and family.
 When asked why she wanted to be a Traveling Spoon host, Amal said, “I enjoy introducing people to our rich cuisine and hosting them for a good home-cooked meal.
 The added bonus for me is meeting people from different cultures and exchanging experiences.”
 A unique part about this experience is that you get to meet Amal’s parents and family and have a truly multi-generational Lebanese experience.

 What to expect